kenxie7/ZmanR/README.md

 	devtools::install_github("kenxie7/ZmanR")
 ### Preprocessing
 We provide the example data for the peripheral and treatment data.
 The treatment data will be updated as example data soon. </br>
-The provided example data are cell metadata from the single cell datasets
+The current provided example data are dataframe of cell metadata from the single cell dataset, we plan to update with Seurat/sce objects as inputs.
 ### Time Assignment

     library(ZmanR)